underground-software/ILKD_course_materials/index.md

 The grade students receive on the content of the final submission will comprise 80% of their assignment grade.
 Even if you are satisified with your initial submission, you must make at least one final submission.
 Failure to make at least one final submission will result in a grade of zero.

-The times listed above are in Israel Daylight Time, which corresponds to the instructors' 16:59 Eastern Daylight Time in Boston, USA.

 * Instructors reserve the right to delay due dates within reason